Til7701/nonel/README.md

 You can build the package by running:

-`mvn -P linux-deb clean compile javafx:jlink jpackage:jpackage`
+`mvn -P jpackage -P linux-deb clean compile javafx:jlink jpackage:jpackage`

 The package can be found in `target/dist/`.